FNALLPC/machine-learning-hats/cms-open-data-ml/README.md

         to login with a token:
             http://localhost:8888/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+Remember the hostname `vmpXXX.vampire`, this is the hostname your notebook is running on.
+To access the notebook from your local laptop web browser, first create an SSH tunnel to ACCRE in order to view your jupyter instance.

+    ssh -L 88<ID>:vmpXXX.vampire:88<ID> <username>@login.accre.vanderbilt.edu

-Copy/paste the URL it gives you into your web browser and from now on, all interactions with Python and your user account will be through the browser.
+Then, copy/paste the URL from the first step into your web browser and from now on, all interactions with Python and your user account will be through the browser.
 The `-L` option we passed to ssh is forwarding Jupyter's web traffic through SSH, so your account is safe, even if you access it from home.

-Jupyter and all the other Python libraries we will be studying are bundled in CMSSW / AWS.
+Jupyter and all the other Python libraries we will be studying are bundled in CMSSW.
 For these exercises, there is no need to install anything else.